 2. Furnished Units

 A furnished unit might seem like a nice convenience, but they come with significantly higher rent rates.
 You should only go for a furnished unit if you don’t plan on staying in the unit for long.
-If you’re moving to a city for a short-term internship or job assignment, a furnished unit can save you the cost and inconvenience of purchasing or moving furniture.
+If you’re moving to a new city for a short-term internship or job assignment, a furnished unit can save you the cost and inconvenience of purchasing or moving furniture.

 3. Pet-Friendly Units

-This is a pretty simple one—want pets?
+This is a pretty simple one: Renting with pets?
 You’ll need to choose a pet-friendly apartment.
 Just remember that these almost always come with pet deposits and monthly pet rent on top of your unit rent price, not to mention there’s a higher risk of losing your security deposit due to the damage pets might cause.
 That said, many renters choose units that aren’t pet-friendly because they don’t have pets at the time, only to find that the urge for a fuzzy friend comes a few months later and they wish they’d picked an apartment where cats or dogs were permitted.
 If you think there’s a chance you’ll want a pet during your stay, go for a pet-friendly unit.

 4. Heat and Air Conditioning